maximilianferle/InflaMix/README.md

 All required libraries are listed within each script.

-The InflaMix model features will be in the "model" directory.
+The InflaMix model features and parameters will be in the "model" directory saved as an R data object.

 ## Data availability